microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 SizeOfDataBuffer | Size of context data that is passed to the Client's callback.
 EvtPendingRequestsCancel | The callback that is called Requests are canceled.
 ClientDriverProviderName | Used for Event Logging purposes if the Client has this capability.
+EvtDataCleanup | Callback to process queued data before it is flushed.

 -----------------------------------------------------------------------------------------------------------------------------------